7 Stretches to Relieve Back Pain

 - Try to keep both of your shoulders flat on the ground so the stretch is perfect.

 - Hold the posture for 10 seconds, rest, then repeat with the left side.
 Do this stretch five times with each side.

 Pain in the lower back, or lumbar area, affects many people who lift heavy objects or are on their feet all day.
-This exercise is ideal for stretching their lower back and hips.
+This exercise is ideal for stretching the lower back and hips.

 - Kneel on the floor.
-Put your right foot on the floor in front of you.
+Put your right foot on the floor in front of you by bending your knee.

-- Keep this position for 30 seconds.
+- Hold this position for 30 seconds.
 Don’t forget that your back should be straight this whole time.

 - Kneel on the floor with both knees.
 Put the palms of your hands on the floor in front of you and your toes on the floor behind you.

-Don’t forget to control your breathing.
-This exercise should be done slowly.
+Don’t forget to control your breathing and do this exercise slowly!

 - Standing with your legs together, bend forward as much as you can so that your back is parallel to the floor.